ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 Credit and thanks to GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and elements contained within it!

 ## Update History:

+### v2.39

+* Nachmund Incursion missions added.
+* Fixed broken objective marker scaling (broken in v2.38).
+* Objectives are now spawned from a single, hidden template; markers 1-6 are now standalone and never cloned.
+The template has the "objective" tag built into its alternate states so that spawned objectives correctly despawn/change height even after having their state changed.

 ### v2.38